JayTeeSF/interactive_grep/README.txt

 Interactively Grep for patterns.

-This works particularly well for files with muli-line patterns (like weblogs) and it handles zipped files.
+This works particularly well for exploring multi-line pattern even in gzip'd files (i.e. weblogs)

-The code: pretty-yucky.
-This is based on my very first Ruby program (and the code was a total hack)!
+Why?
+This is based on my very first Ruby program (the code was a total hack)!

-But I've kept it because it's actually useful.
+I kept it because it's actually useful.
-And hopefully by the time you see this the code will serve as an example of the power of refactoring ;)
+Hopefully by the time you get this the code (v1.0), it will serve as an example of the power of refactoring ;)

 Basic use-case(s):
   gem install interactive_grep